Qurayyat, Saudi Arabia: Other transport facilities

-There is a new proposed railway facility going under construction, the Saudi Railway (SAR) to link Qurayyat, Saudi Arabia and Riyadh.
+There is also a railway station operated by Saudi Arabia Railways (SAR), connecting Qurayyat with Riyadh.

 Buildings and structures

 At 31.585774 N 37.900386 E there is a 468 metres high guyed radio mast.
 Close to this, at 31.583635 N 37.903883 E, there is a 458 metres high guyed radio mast.

 Schools

 There are many Arabic schools in Gurayat.
 The only English IGCSE school is in Sakakah.
 The nearest university is Al Jouf University.

 Tourism

-Al Qurayyat's most important tourist destination point is Ka'af castle.
-It is located in the Ka'af village next to the castle Mountain Saidi from the east, which is a historic mansion built in 1338 AH by Sheikh Nawaf al-Shaalan before subject area of Saudi rule, a castle warship shape built of stone sedimentary limestone white witharchitectural style unique to the rocky area, and consists of a number of rooms for residential use and other management and some ammunition stores, with four towers at each corner is a square shape.
+Al Qurayyat's most important tourist destination point is Kaf castle.
+It is located in the Kaf village next to the Mount Saidi castle from the east, which is a historic mansion built in 1338 AH by Sheikh Nawaf al-Shaalan before area subject of Saudi rule, a warship shape castle built of white sedimentary limestone with architectural style unique to the rocky area, and consists of a number of rooms for residential use and other management and some ammunition stores, with four towers at each corner is a square shape.